Josh-Human/membrane/README.md

 ## Features

-List the ready features here:

--   Comprehensive unit testing
+-   Comprehensive unit testing.
--   Full documentation - with Sphinx generated web page
+-   Full documentation - with Sphinx generated web page.
 -   Makes use of python features such as:
     -   Descriptors
     -   Fixtures